ChristaEngel/hello-world/README.md

 # hello-world
-My name is Christa and this is my first repository.
+My name is Christa, and this is my first repository.